pisuthd/portis-upmeet/README.md

 ## Features

 * Current Version
-    * Create an event without paying a feee
+    * Create an event
-    * User can participate the event without paying a fee
+    * RSVP for events without paying a fee
     * Sponsoring dapp fee
 * Future
     * Pay a deposit back when event is finished